-We obtained the isotope ratios of hydrogen ( $\delta D$ ), carbon ( $\delta^{13}C$ ), and nitrogen ( $\delta^{15}N$ ) from nestling feathers to determine the multi-isotope signature at each sampling location (i.e., each

-DoD installation or non-DoD sampling location).
+We obtained the isotope ratios of hydrogen (δD), carbon ($\delta^{13}C$), and nitrogen ($\delta^{15}N$) from nestling feathers to determine the multi-isotope signature at each sampling location (i.e., each DoD installation or non-DoD sampling location).
 This information was supplemented with multi-isotope signatures from owls at locations across North America that have already been sampled by our many project partners.
-We collected feathers of color-marked adults that returned to the same nest burrow in subsequent years to verify that nestling feathers and adult feathers grown at the same location had the same isotope signature (Meehan et al. 2003).
 With these data, we mapped the local multi-isotope signature throughout the Burrowing Owl breeding range in North America.
-This map allowed us to determine the previous breeding location of each adult owl (or the birth place of first-year breeders) and the extent of population connectivity of Burrowing Owls on DoD installations throughout the region due to regional variation in isotope ratios.
-For example, $\delta D$ varies in a very predictable latitudinal pattern and also correlates with amount of precipitation in the local area; $\delta^{13}$ C varies among plant communities based on the composition of $C_2$ , $C_3$ and CAM plant species; and $\delta^{15}N$ allows discrimination between artificial and natural sources of nitrogen, such as agricultural areas and natural habitats (Hobson 1999).
+This map allowed us to estimate the previous breeding location of each adult owl (or the hatching location of first-year breeders) and the extent of population connectivity of Burrowing Owls throughout their breeding range due to regional variation in isotope ratios.
+For example, δD varies in a very predictable latitudinal pattern and also correlates with amount of precipitation in the local area; δ^{13} C varies among plant communities based on the composition of C2, C3 and CAM plant species; and $\delta^{15}N$ allows discrimination between artificial and natural sources of nitrogen, such as agricultural areas and natural plant communities (Hobson 1999).
 These isotope signatures are incorporated into a bird's feathers when the bird undergoes a feather molt.
-Birds typically molt their flight feathers (wing and tail) once per year immediately after breeding (typically on the breeding grounds), but molt their body feathers twice per year (on both the breeding and wintering grounds).
-Stable isotope ratios in a feather are fixed once the feather is fully grown, so we can examine a flight feather of a breeding owl to determine where it was the previous summer.
+Birds typically molt their flight feathers (wing and tail) once per year immediately after breeding (on the breeding grounds).
+Stable isotope ratios in a feather are fixed once the feather is fully grown, so we can examine a flight feather of a breeding owl to determine where it spent the previous summer.

 To obtain the isotope signatures, we washed all feathers in a 2:1 chloroform/methanol solution to remove surface oils (Wassenaar 2008).
 We rinsed and submerged all feathers for an hour in the chloroform/methanol solution.
 We then removed the feathers from the solution and let them dry for one hour at room temperature in a fume hood.
-We cut the distal end of a retrix for after-hatching-year (AHY) burrowing owls, and the distal end of a breast and/or a back feather for nestlings (HY).
+We cut the distal end of a rectrix for after-hatching-year (AHY) burrowing owls, and the distal end of a breast and/or a back feather for nestlings (HY).
 We sent our feather samples for analyses by continuous-flow isotope-ratio mass-spectrometry to the Environmental Isotope Laboratory at the University of Arizona.